 In this book, the author, Mark Wolynn (Click HERE to follow Mark on twitter) goes into depth about how ancestral trauma affects us: “There is a reliving of trauma in the body as though there is an ancestral alarm clock.”
 What that means is when we reach the same age that our ancestors were when they experienced the initial trauma, we will begin to experience the emotions of it as if that trauma were playing out all over again for us personally.
 Sounds crazy doesn’t it?
 I assure you it is very real.

-It was the death of her infant son, Alvin that drove her to the edge of the cliff that day.
-Just a few days prior, they had buried him.
-I’m so aware of details of Lillie’s experience and I have no logical explanation for how I’m aware of these details.
+I’m so aware of the experience Lillie had when her baby died and I have no logical explanation for how I’m aware of this.
 I can see all of Lillie’s surviving children.
 They are sitting on the porch of their tiny little house in silence.
 Lillie can be heard from inside the house pleading with God in between sobs.
 I know it as if I lived it all even though I wasn’t born until many years later.

 That tiny little house stills stands today but not for long.
 Just this week the fire department informed my mom that they would soon be burning it to the ground.
 How ’bout that timing?
 I’ll head to Alabama soon for one last look at Lillie’s home.
 So much pain and misery experienced inside it.
 Soon it will be reduced to ash but at least the secrets made it out alive.